Start a Garden

 Community gardens are a vital addition to the neighborhoods they serve.
 They act as meeting spaces, educate children, and provide low-cost access to fresh fruits and vegetables.

 Not quite sure how to get started?
 Get the tips you need to start a community garden in your neighborhood in 10 Steps to Starting a Community Garden.

-- 2013 MUG Application for Seasonal Permit - Fill out this application and send it back to obtain a permit for a garden located on city-owned land.
+- 2014 Permit Application - Fill out this application and send it back to obtain a permit for a garden located on city-owned land.

 Once the land is secured, make sure to collect the necessary tools to ensure your garden will thrive: 10 Tools Every Community Gardener & Garden Needs.